-- Outside when physical distancing of six-feet can be maintained
+- Outside even when physical distancing of six-feet can be maintained.

-- While alone in an assigned office (note: does not include conference rooms, break rooms, cubicle settings or shared environments, including vehicles)
+- While in conference rooms, break rooms, cubicle settings or shared environments, including vehicles.

 Students experiencing symptoms of COVID-19 must refrain from coming to campus until receiving a negative test at a health care facility or community testing site.

 Failure to comply with university directives, protocols, or procedures intended to limit the spread of or exposure to viruses, illnesses and other contagions: Violating or disregarding directives, protocols, or procedures enacted by the university to protect the health and safety of the university community.

 - In the event of a positive or suspected COVID-19 diagnosis, or close contact identification, students are required to cooperate fully with the University’s notification, contact tracing, quarantine and isolation protocols.